 Spas & Salons

 We loved our couples massage at The Spa at 21C Hotel.
-Our masseuses did an excellent job, afterwards, we were able to enjoy a soak in their massive hot tub pool as well as a large marble steam shower complete with skylights and a rooftop relaxation area.
+Our masseuses did an excellent job.
+Afterward, we were able to enjoy a soak in their massive hot tub pool as well as a large marble steam shower complete with skylights and a rooftop relaxation area.
 It was truly a wonderful experience!

 There is ample parking all around the city, ranging from free street parking to parking garages.
 If you don’t mind walking, I recommend parking your car in any of the many parking garages around town and exploring the city on foot.